appscode/blog/content/post/kubedb-v2023.04.10/index.md

 Please try the latest release and give us your valuable feedback.

-- If you want to install KubeDB, please follow the installation instruction from [here](https://kubedb.com/docs/v2023.04.10/setup).
+- If you want to install KubeDB, please follow the installation instruction from [KubeDB Setup](https://kubedb.com/docs/v2023.04.10/setup).

-- If you want to upgrade KubeDB from a previous version, please follow the upgrade instruction from [here](https://kubedb.com/docs/v2023.04.10/setup/upgrade/).
+- If you want to upgrade KubeDB from a previous version, please follow the upgrade instruction from [KubeDB Upgrade](https://kubedb.com/docs/v2023.04.10/setup/upgrade/).

 ## Support